 Standard rooms have communal facilities that are shared with other guests.

-We kindly ask that your accommodation provider is located in central Fort William, otherwise your Driver-Guide will be unable to drop you off and collect you.
+We kindly ask that your accommodation provider is located in central Inverness, otherwise your Driver-Guide will be unable to drop you off and collect you.

 Luggage is restricted to one medium sized suitcase per person.